 To address the lack of information, the Guna initiated a project to investigate the potential impacts of lionfish on the natural dynamics of the communities and their culture.
-It is important for the Guna Yala indigenous communities to look for viable the sea and coralreef systems6.
+It is important for the Guna Yala indigenous communities to look for viable ways to manage lionfish that do not undermine their cultural, environmental and food systems, given their dependence on the sea and coralreef systems.

-One of the first objectives was to develop a participatory map of where the fish had been sighted. conducted to gather knowledge and information on lionfish.
+One of the first objectives was to develop a participatory map of where the fish had been sighted.
+In addition, interviews were conducted with community members, lobstermen and fishermen, and a literature review was conducted to gather knowledge and information on lionfish.